Schmidt-Aaron/react-boilerplate-starter/README.md

 1. Run `npm run dev` on the command line.

    This will tell Parcel to build a development copy on localhost.
 The default port is 1234, but Parcel may choose another if there are any conflicts.
-The location of the dev site will be listed in the command line.
+The location of the dev site will be listed in the command line with a hyperlink navigating to it.

+1. Check out your dev server at http://localhost:1234, or at http://localhost:xxxx if the default server was taken.
+You should see a bare bones message "React is running!" if all is well.

 1. Code something awesome!!
+Any saved changes to your codebase should be echoed to your browser via the magic of Parcel :)

 ## Prettier / ESlint